VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/maps/gaode.md

 - Loading Gaode Maps takes ~2-3 seconds.
 - There is no Callback function and status should be checked using timeout.
-- While loading, animation can be displayed using following code.
+- While loading, animation can be displayed using the code below.
 - Additional plugins can be loaded using panel's options.

+## Function

 ```javascript
 const amap = {